 Personen am IHS in alphabetischer Reihenfolge:

-Nadia joined the IHS in 2018.
-She holds a doctoral degree from Nuffield College, Oxford University (sociology, DPhil, 2007).
+Nadia is Professor of Social Stratification and Quantitative Methods at the Department of Sociology of the University of Vienna and since October 2020 Fellow at the IHS.
+From 2018-2020 she worked as a Senior Researcher at the IHS.
+Nadia holds a doctoral degree from Nuffield College, Oxford University (sociology, DPhil, 2007).
 From 2013 to 2017, she was an Assistant Professor at the Department of Economic Sociology of the University of Vienna.
 From 2009 to 2012, she was a Postdoctoral Research Fellow at the European University Institute (EUI) in Florence, Italy (Max Weber Programme & Marie Curie Intra-European Fellowship).
-Nadia is also affiliated with the International Institute for Applied Systems Analysis (IIASA), where she carries out research on health inequalities.

 Steiber N / Haas B (Forthcoming) 'Working conditions and retirement preferences: The role of health and subjective age as mediating variables in the association of poor job quality with early retirement'.
 In: Burnay N / Krekula C / Ogg J / Vendramin P (eds): Older workers and exclusion processes on the labour market: a life course perspective.
 Life Course Research and Social Policies, Springer